David Haye Wants A Record-Breaking Bout With Anthony Joshua in 2018

-David Haye, the former world boxing Champion, is aiming to return for a fight with Anthony Joshua in 2018 that he hopes will shatter current records and expectations.
-The heavyweight behemoth, who is expected to return to the ring later this year, aims to dethrone Joshua, the current belt-holder with an impressive record of 19-0, all of which are KOs.
+David Haye, the former world boxing Champion, aims to return for a fight with Anthony Joshua in 2018 that he hopes will shatter current records and expectations.
+The heavyweight behemoth, who is expected to return to the ring later this year, hopes to dethrone Joshua, the current belt-holder with an impressive record of 19-0, all of which are KOs.

-The 36-years-old Haye is still recovering from an injury to his Achilles, which some sports commentators say cost him a bout against Tony Bellew when the pair clashed in March.
+The 36-years-old Haye is still recovering from an injury to his Achilles tendon, which some sports commentators say cost him a bout against Tony Bellew when the pair clashed in March.
 Some highly graphic photos published by the Express after the fight show just how seriously Haye was handicapped by the injury, which also fueled speculation about the fighter’s retirement.

-Haye is reportedly undeterred by the injury to his leg, and has high hopes to get his revenge against Bellew in a rematch in December, the details of which are still being negotiated, according to SkyNews.
-Haye is eager to get back in the ring to reclaim his title, should he heal and retrain in time to be a serious contender against Joshua in 2018.
+Haye is reportedly undeterred by the injury to his leg, and he has high hopes to get his revenge against Bellew in a rematch in December, the details of which are still being negotiated, according to SkyNews.
+Haye is eager to get back in the ring to reclaim his title, should he heal and get in shape in time to be a serious contender against Joshua in 2018.

 “Four fights, maximum.
 I believe I can work my way up the rankings and get the right fight with the right guys,” Haye said per SkySports.
 “Number one in my eyes is Anthony Joshua,” Haye went on to say.